LTUC/amman-dotnet-401d2/Curriculum/Class01/FACILITATOR.md

 - Look in the resources folder to find the topics that should be covered in this lecture The topics that should be covered are:

 1. Introduction to C# and ASP.NET (30 min)
-2. Different types in the langauge (30 min)
+2. Different types in the language (30 min)
 	- Types Lecture located [here]("../Resources/Types.md")
 3. Exception Handling (90 min)
 	- Lecture outline [here]("../Resources/ExceptionHandling.md")